securefederatedai/openfl/docs/overview.rst

 .. figure:: images/hls_fl_graphic.png

-.. centered:: A Federated Workflow example
+.. centered:: An Example of a Federated Workflow